-Feminism in Belgium in the 1970s
+Feminism in Belgium during the 1970s

 In the early 1970s, feminists were out on the streets, where they breathed new life into old demands by demanding equality for women at home, school and work and in legislation.
 They also articulated a new view of the body, denounced stereotypes and violence and demanded a fulfilling sex life and the right to birth control.